RavensbourneWebMedia/UX-design/sessions/session-11.md

 > Thank you for you precipitation

-# Assignments
+# Homework

+### Engagement email

-1. Finish writing the email from the [exercise](#engagement-exercise) above (MarkDown to GitHub).
+Finish writing the email from the [exercise](#engagement-exercise) above (MarkDown to GitHub).

+### Blog

-2. Read and blog (MarkDown to GitHub) about [interviewing humans](https://medium.com/research-things/interviewing-humans-fa198f809c40).
+Read and blog (MarkDown to GitHub) about [interviewing humans](https://medium.com/research-things/interviewing-humans-fa198f809c40).

-	Have you put any of the advice in the article into practice already?
+* Have you put any of the advice in the article into practice already?
 What worked?
 What could have been better?

-	In your experience, what's most challenging about interviewing people?
+* In your experience, what's most challenging about interviewing people?

-	Anything that surprised you?
+* Anything that surprised you?

-	What did you do with the data that you collected during the interviews?
+* What did you do with the data that you collected during the interviews?